 When it comes to solar panel systems, the solar array is the most crucial component.
 It houses all of your system’s solar panels, which gather sunlight and turn it into energy.

-A solar array is made up of several solar panels that work together to produce energy.
+A solar array comprises several solar panels that work together to produce energy.

 Direct current (DC) energy is generated when sunlight strikes an array of solar panels.
 DC energy generated by the array is converted to usable alternating current (AC) electricity via an inverter system.